AjTheDissident/spiderfoot-osint-lab/README.md

 I selected SpiderFoot's **Passive** use case.

-The purpose was to collect information from public and third-party sources without intentionally performing active reconnaissance against the target.
+The objective was to gather information through passive sources rather than intentionally performing active reconnaissance against the target.

 ![Passive Scan Configuration](screenshots/03-passive-scan.png)